Do you need to sell your house with tenants in Long Island?

 Remember, it might be your house, but it is currently your tenants home.
 They may feel a sense of attachment or worry about being uprooted after living in the home for a long time.
 While you may need to sell the house for your own personal reasons, try to be as respectful and accommodating to your tenants as possible.
 This will make things easier for them and for you as the home seller.

-Sell To Your Tenants
+Sell Your House To Your Tenants

 Aside from you, there aren’t many people who know and love the house the same way you do.
 If your tenant has been there for a while, they will have likely developed an attachment not only to the house but to the community where they are living.
 If the house has truly become their home, they may be interested in buying it outright.
 Before you spend time and money on the listing process talk to your tenants to see if there is any interest.
 The perfect buyer for your Long Island house may be right under your nose!

 If waiting is an option, consider holding off on the sale until the lease is up.
 Then, let your tenants know that they will need to relocate as you will be putting the house on the market.
 You can give them a heads up ahead of time, letting them know of your intentions.
 Helping with moving or as a reference can help soften the blow, especially with a long-term tenant.
 If the sale isn’t needed immediately and you want to spend the time and money on a listing, waiting until the house is vacant will be in your best interest.
+Always understand that even though the lease is up, some tenants will still refuse to leave on time and you may still end up in landlord tenant court.

 Selling your house with tenants in Long Island can be challenging depending on your situation and who your tenants are.
 However, when you plan ahead, act thoughtfully, and stick to what the law says, it can be done.
 We would love to help you learn more about the options available to you!
 We Buy Houses Long Island!